mysterycodesociety/sinatra-app/handling_errors.md

 ```

 Then in your `users/new.erb` file, add a display for the errors above your form so the user can see them.

-Make sure the default values of your inputs are set to the `@user`'s attributes.
-This will mean if they submit wrong, they can see their old answers and the errors.
+Notice that the value on the inputs are set to the `@user`'s attributes.
+This will mean if the user submits wrong, they can see their old answers and the errors.
 But if it's the first time, all the attributes and errors are nil.

 Yay!